LaurenceWelch/somaPyParserRemote/README.md

 # somaPyParserRemote

 ## Purpose and Goals
-1. Analyze the log files of remote linux machines in a convenient fashion.
+1. Analyze the log files of remote linux machines in a convenient fashion via a psuedo console.
 2. Lightweight: Data transfer happens via SSH, doesn't require any extra software.
 3. Flexible: Can handle non-normalized logs because it uses regex not column numbers.
 4. Customizable: Add hosts, log paths, and regex strings easily.
+5. Ease of Use: Can be configured via the Startup list to automatically pull multiple logs upon executing the script.
+Macros can be set via the MacroMap.

 ## Security Considerations
 This script uses the subprocess module to run bash commands.
 Anyone with write access could modify said commands for nefarious purposes.
 If the remote user has root privileges, users running this script will have root privileges on the remote machine.